Categories

 A strong exit plan is the primary requirement lenders look for when considering a refurbishment loan application.

-If you have any questions about your eligibility for a bridging loan, speak to one of our bridging loan advisors, who will be happy to discuss your situation.
+If you have any questions about your eligibility for bridging finance, speak to one of our bridging advisors, who will be happy to discuss your situation.

 Light refurbishment loan